 - Follow the Instructions.
 First, make sure the test is in date.
 Collect a urine sample and test straight away using the exact times given in the instructions.
 Don’t be tempted to leave the sample sitting.

 Symptoms of Pregnancy

-You may start to notice changes caused by pregnancy before your miss your period.
+You may start to notice changes caused by pregnancy before you miss your period.
 These changes are caused by hormones affecting the body and how you feel.
-Some of these sign include:

 Tender breasts.
 Your breast tissues may feel heavier or tender as they adjust to hormone levels.
 This sign is more common if you’ve already had a baby.

 Fatigue.
 You may feel exhausted in early pregnancy.

 Sickness.
 Feeling nausea or sickness is a common sign of pregnancy.
 It usually happens after the 4-week mark.
 However, it can happen earlier if you are hormone sensitive.